20 best Graphic drawing tablets of 2023

 The included Wacom Pro Pen 2 is considered the best stylus available.
 It has 8,192 levels of pressure sensitivity with tilt capability, which enables you to be as accurate as possible with your work.

-Also, the stylus has two programmable buttons and an eraser on the rear end that erases all the marks you make on the drawing tablet
+Also, the stylus is battery-free, has two side buttons, a rubber grip, and an eraser on the rear end that can erases all the marks you make on the drawing tablet

 The build quality is solid, and the tablet is easy to set up and use.
-There are flip out legs on the rear of the Cintiq 16, which allow you to work at a 19-degree angle.
+You can find 2 flip out legs on the back of the Cintiq 16, which allow you to work at a 19-degree angle.

 There are no express keys on this model and Wacom doesn’t include the Express Key remote, but it is compatible and can be purchased separately.

-The budget-minded tablet cuts the frills and keeps what really matters.
-The 15.6-inch screen is big enough to comfortably draw on, and the stylus provides accurate and responsive input.
+The budget-minded Cintiq 16 tablet cuts the frills and keeps what really matters, It is big enough to comfortably draw on, and the stylus provides accurate and responsive input.

 Huion Kamvas 16 Pro (2.5k) drawing tablet with display